kalolad1/llm-sorter/README.md

 ## How It Works

 llm-sorter implements merge sort with LLM-powered comparisons.
 Instead of numeric comparison, the model decides which of two items should come first based on your prompt.
+It will use the passed in objects `__str__` dunder method to formulate the prompt.

 This enables sorting by criteria that have no numeric representation: persuasiveness, professionalism, emotional intensity, policy compliance, or any semantic property.

 It can also enable the sorting of large lists that cannot be sorted within a single LLM call (with the tradeoff being significant more API calls, and the associated cost and latency of each call).